bcgov/DriveBC.ca-loadtests/README.md

 By default, the pytest tests run a reasonable subset of possible permissions checks.
 To run tests for most possible permissions cases, pass the `-m full_perms` argument.

-To generate Python test coverage, run `make coverage`.
-To run type checks, use `make typecheck`.

 By default, tests are run using in memory SQLite.